argumentcomputer/zk-light-clients/aptos/docs/src/components/aptos_pfn.md

 consensus layer, such as block header signatures.

-To make up for that, we forked the repository into our own [`lurk-lab/ptos-core`](https://github.com/lurk-lab/aptos-core).
-This forked repository should be the reference for the Aptos Full Node until the core developer of the Aptos protocol have made the necessary update.
+To make up for that, we forked the repository into our own [`lurk-lab/aptos-core`](https://github.com/lurk-lab/aptos-core).
+This forked repository should be the reference for the Aptos Full Node until the core developers of the Aptos protocol have made the necessary update.

 ## RPC endpoints